-The Centre for the Creative Arts in the School of Arts at the University of Kwazulu-Natal welcomes the inaugural Cabaret And Beyond Festival to our bouquet of already well-established festivals.
+The Centre for the Creative Arts at UKZN is proud to continue the development of new musical theatre through its ongoing Cabaret and Beyond Festival initiative, positioned amongst its bouquet of many well-established and successful festivals.
 Whilst the Centre prides itself on the artistic excellence that characterises each of our festivals we also place equal value on how each of these festivals can contribute to the growth of a diverse learning community where skills-sharing along with new knowledge and practices are constantly developed.
 As with all our festivals we are confident that the Cabaret And Music Festival will play its vital role in humanizing our society, address key social issues through the art form and most importantly, create a stream of income for the participating artists.
 Together with the Mandela Bay Theatre Complex we look forward to the creative team taking us on to new adventures.

 Meet the festival director

 Ismail Mahomed is a multiple-award cultural leader.
 With more than 35-years of experience in cultural leadership his previous roles include serving as the Artistic Director of the National Arts Festival and as CEO of the Market Theatre Foundation.
 He serves on the boards of several cultural organisations offering his expertise in cultural innovation, governance and arts leadership.
 As the Director of the Centre for the Centre for Creative Arts at the University of KwaZulu-Natal he provides visionary leadership to the Centre and oversees the strategic direction of the Centre’s festivals ensuring that the festivals remain dynamic platforms that serve the University’s mandates as well as those of the University’s external stakeholder community.